Important Photographs and Artists of Modern Photography

 Bourke-White is best known as a pioneer of Photojournalism, but she first received critical acclaim for her industrial photographs such as Steel Mill (1930) and this image shows an understanding of the structure of a photograph.
 Later in the 1930s she photographed people impacted by the Dust Bowl, and her Life photograph of African-Americans displaced by flooding standing in front of a sign that depicted a smiling white family and read "The World's Highest Standard of Living'" became an iconic image with a lasting social impact.
 Becoming the first woman war correspondent, she took photographs in Europe during World War II and photographed Buchenwald when the concentration camp was liberated.

-Gelatin silver print - Metropolitan Museum of Art, New York City
+Gelatin silver print - The Metropolitan Museum of Art, New York City

 Accused Gestapo Informer, Dessau, Germany